memN0ps/venom-rs/README.md

 ## TODO
 * Stomp / erase DOS and NT headers
-* Free shellcode memory and exit thread
+* Free shellcode memory and exit thread (This can be done by the user)
 * x86 support (mostly already done)

 ## References and Credits